Project Summary

 This case study is based on the urbanisation project covering 60 ha in the

-immediate neighbourhood of Makkah.
+immediate neighbourhood of Makkah, Saudi Arabia.

 The site is on the western side of Khandama mountain, which overlooks the Holy